openshift/training/docs/02-install.md

 ### Note
 The username is always `kubeadmin` and the password is also in the output from the installer.
-At the time of this writing, `kubeadmin` is the only user and it is not possible to create additional users or integrate with an identity store.
+At the time of this writing, `kubeadmin` is the only user and it is not possible to create additional users during installation or integrate with an identity store.

 ### Note
 When visiting the web console you will receive a certificate error in your